shanenelson1117/shanenelson1117.github.io/README.md

 # Shane Nelson
 ## About Me
 Hello, I am Shane.
 This is a markdown document for ENGL 396.
+In my free time I enjoy cooking, watching Brooklyn Nine Nine, and playing hockey.

 ## Academics